gustafl/csharp-examples/README.md

-# csharp-examples
+# C# Examples
-A set of examples of advanced topics in C#.
+A set of examples of various topics in C#.